Professional information

 • Devilmasters: Alastair Duncan QC; Lord Weir; Sheriff Matthew Jackson QC

-• 2000 – 2009: Solicitor at Dundas & Wilson
+• 2000 – 2009: Solicitor and latterly Senior Associate at Dundas & Wilson

 • 2007: CEDR Accredited Mediator